fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/03_data_types/00_introduction.md

 This is a very special type - it represents absence of data. `void` is a type that has no possible values.

-You can't have variables of type `void` (they could not store anything) but the void type can be used in many other contexts.
+You can't have variables of type `void` (they could not store anything) but the void type can be used in some contexts to express that no data is being used.